 - the perspectives of history with the shaping of the present and near future—to cultivate a sense of an “extended present” with the grasp of the movement of time and the impacts of human choices on the generations that follow.

-To enhance such integration the General Education curriculum has been organized in four themes, each of which include a variety of courses designed to develop specific knowledge, skills, and values.
+To enhance such integration the General Education curriculum has been organized in four themes, each of these theme areas include a variety of courses designed to develop specific knowledge, skills, and values.
 The four themes of Personal Development; Biblical Foundations; Math, Science, and Technology; and Global Perspectives are complemented by an off-campus cross-cultural experience and a capstone course in contemporary Christian issues.

-The four General Education themes comprise both specific courses that all students take and categories from which students choose courses.
+The four General Education theme areas comprise both specific courses that all students take and categories from which students choose courses.
 General Education courses are arranged in a unified and developmental sequence spread through all four years of study and culminate in a capstone course.
 Some General Education requirements during the first two years of study may be met by completing one of two options.
 Students may choose to complete their off-campus cross-cultural experience through a designated course or off-campus program or through an approved non-credit experience at various times during their course of study at Bethel.
 A limited number of courses can be used to meet both General Education requirements and the requirements for a major or minor.
 (See list of requirements for each major or minor in the appropriate departmental section of the catalog.)

 Course and category names listed below, as well as their descriptions, reflect the requirements of the General Education curriculum.
 General Education category names are followed by category designator letters (e.g., D, M, P).
 These same designator letters are used throughout the catalog to identify courses meeting General Education category requirements.
 The following suffix code is used for General Education categories:

 |J||Interpreting Biblical Themes|